 We had a giant maple tree in the backyard of the property we rent in Medford.
 It wasn’t a healthy tree, but it seemed stable enough.
 It was wide and tall and still had signs of life.
 But in early autumn a branch fell off onto our shed.
 I went in the backyard to inspect the tree and discovered that parts of the trunk were rotten.
 I could stick the handle of my garden hoe right through the trunk.
 I called our landlord and over the next several days, he had cut the tree down and only a stump remains.

 Evidently the previous owner, had decided to make a raised garden bed around an existing tree, and covered the maple tree roots with soil, stressing the tree.
 While the tree looked alive enough for awhile, it was dying a long slow death.
-Now there is just stump left for dead.
+Now there is just a stump, left for dead.

 When Isaiah had his vision, the northern Kingdom of Israel was taken into captivity by Assyria (circa 722 BCE), and the Southern Kingdom of Judah (where Isaiah was) was forced to pay tribute.
 While Judah maintained their independence, the golden age of David and Solomon was behind them.
-Judah found itself dominated by powerful nations all around them.
+Judah found itself dominated by powerful nations all around.
 They had a noble past, but their roots were distressed under a layer of dirt.
 Life had ebbed from the tree.

 Isaiah has a vision of the dead stump of Jesse—the Davidic monarchy at its end (Jesse was David’s father).
 Lifeless.
 I am sure Jesse’s stump wasn’t from a maple tree.
-I picture one of those Lebanon ceders the Old Testament keeps mentioning, only dead.
+I picture one of those mighty Lebanon ceders the Old Testament keeps mentioning, only dead.
 Just a stump, until a green shoot grows from its center.
 It was a renewal of hope in a Messiah—an anointed King in the line of David—a green shoot from the stump of Jesse.
-And with it, hope grows.
+And with this shoot, hope grows.

 Joan Chittister, in Scarred By Struggle, Transformed By Hope (Eerdmans, 2003) writes ” Everywhere I looked, hope existed—but only as some kind of green shoot in the midst of struggle. (preface, ix).”
 With hindsight and a high Christology, we read of the green shoot in Jesse’s stump and wax eloquent about the Coming of Christ.
 I am not sure how comforting this was for Isaiah’s hearers, who remembered that stump and the grandeur of yesteryear.
 But as Chittister says, “Hope, I began to realize was not a state of life.
 It was at best a gift of life” (ibid).